drafter250/tech-writing-notes/paper_2/paper2.md

 ## Introduction

 ### Technical definition
 Within the scope of Project Management of software products Scrum is an iterative and empirical “framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value” (Schwaber & Sutherland).
 This framework sets forth a set of roles for the people involved in a software development project, a series of events that occur during the process and the artifacts that flow through those events to produce a potentially deliverable portion of the overall project.
 It uses a number of concepts borrowed from “Lean Manufacturing Principles” <need reference (Toyota way)>.
+The official "Scrum
+Guide" is available at http://www.scrumguides.org/scrum-guide.html.
+This Paper is an attempt to summarize the Scrum Process Framework presented in the official "Scrum Guide" into a more ordered process explained in lay terms.

 ### Purpose and function
 The purpose of Scrum is to provide a project management process that can handle incomplete and or rapidly changing customer requirements.
 Scrum is one of a number of project management systems geared toward software and systems development that arose (Beck & others, 2001) due to backlash against the traditional “Water Fall” method.
 The "Water Fall" method placed heavy emphasis on knowing all customer requirements before starting a project and delivering a product to a fixed contract.
 See figure 1.